top of page

 I

-n mid-April we have published CNCo’s HUNAN, later Portuguese NACALA of 1966 by Howard Dick & Luis Miguel Correia which examines the full career under two flags of this one-of-a-kind cargo liner built for the Hong Kong-Australia-Japan service of China Navigation Co.
-HUNAN was the last ship built by Taikoo Dockyard for this Swire group company, and featured a beautiful if somewhat outdated design as shown in the official photograph below taken in St George’s Channel.
-This report may be found as the last item on the China Nav.
-Co. page.
+In mid-April we published CNCo’s HUNAN, later Portuguese NACALA of 1966 by Howard Dick & Luis Miguel Correia which examines the full career under two flags of this one-of-a-kind cargo liner built for the Hong Kong-Australia-Japan service of China Navigation Co.
+HUNAN was the last ship built by Taikoo Dockyard for this Swire group company, and featured a beautiful if soon to be outdated design as shown in the official photograph below taken in St George’s Channel.
+This report may be found as the last item on the 'China Nav.
+Co.' page.

-At the end of March 2024 we have added, under the 'New Wave' tab, a study by Howard of the small fleet of George (Chi Chung) Zee (Xu Zhi Zhōng) of Hong Kong which existed from 1955 until 1967.
+At the end of March 2024 we added, under the 'H.K.
+New Wave' tab, a study by Howard of the small fleet of George (Chi Chung) Zee (Xu Zhi Zhōng) of Hong Kong which existed from 1955 until 1967.
 In 1958 he became one of many Hong Kong shipowners to take advantage of the opportunity to charter ships to Indonesia including his two small but well-known passenger ships.
 One of these vessels was KOWLOON STAR, photo below at Singapore from the collection of Chris Howell and previously published on Shipspotting.
 The cargo ship is THETA STAR, probably in the Chao Phra River, Bangkok, depicted in a B&W photograph distributed by Tom Rayner and found in Bill Schell' s collection, here in a bit speculative colourised view.

 In mid-March we added a list, in our usual format, of Pre-WWII Chinese owned/chartered shipping from Hong Hong to Kwang Chow Wan, Haiphong and Saigon which is accessible via the 'Chinese' tab.
 This list complements the Shun Cheong S.N.
 Co.
 Ltd and Wo Fat Sing lists also via the “Chinese” tab and the Marty & d'Abbadie list via the “Foreign” tab.
 Many of these ships had a registered alphabetical name and a different commerical Cantonese name.
 Shown below in a late-career photo from the internet is the chartered Hong Kong-built Norwegian PROSPER which was advertised 1937-40 as 大利華 (TAI LEE HWAH).